Have you ever wondered why you can no longer remain anonymous?

 This may be more of societal warming of formerly rigid attitudes.
 I recall my first experience with the internet.
 It was the 1990s, and I used my father’s computer at work.

-Back then, internet service providers went to tremendous measures to prevent customers from disclosing even the most basic information in their public profiles, such as their first name, city, and even gender.
+Back then, internet service providers took tremendous measures to prevent customers from disclosing the most basic information in their public profiles, such as their first name, city, and gender.

 Today, Personal information is quickly and massively disseminated across the internet, frequently without our consent.